ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * OPT12: Optionally, specify for the KDC to perform group rekeying (together or instead of renewing individual keying material) when receiving a Key Renewal Request (see {{new-keys}}).

-* OPT13: Optionally, specify how the identifier of a group members's public key is included in requests sent to other group members (see {{update-pub-key}}).
+* OPT13: Optionally, specify how the identifier of a group member's authentication credential is included in requests sent to other group members (see {{update-pub-key}}).

 * OPT14: Optionally, specify additional information to include in rekeying messages for the "Point-to-Point" group rekeying scheme (see {{sec-group-rekeying}}).